 Another CADTH systematic review of randomized control trials comparing third-line pharmacotherapy added to metformin and a sulfonylurea for type 2 diabetes found statistically significant reductions in HbA1c across all drug combinations, with the most significant reduction with insulins.
-The addition of GLP-1s was associated with reductions in HbA1c similar to those of basal insulin, but with significant weight loss compared to other combination therapies.
+The addition of GLP-1 receptor agonist was associated with reductions in HbA1c similar to those of basal insulin, but with significant weight loss compared to other combination therapies.
 Basal insulin and DPP-4 inhibitors were associated with a significant excess risk of overall hypoglycemia relative to placebo.
 However, as with second-line pharmacotherapy, severe hypoglycemia was relatively rare even for three-drug combinations (<2% in most circumstances), and many comparisons could not be made due to a lack of events in one or both study arms.

-The literature search conducted by CADTH comparing the addition of a third-line medication to metformin and sulfonylurea combination therapy yielded a total of 3 RCTs for DPP-4s, 7 for GLP-1s, and 21 for basal insulin (CADTH, 2013b).
-There were no significant differences between the classes as add-on to metformin and sulfonylurea; all drugs produced significant reductions in HbA1c, with basal insulin producing the greatest effect (-1.15%, 95% CI -1.49% to 0.83%) (See Figure 5 on the following page).
-Basal insulin was associated with a significant increase in body weight (1.9kg, 95% CI 0.7 to 3.0) while DPP-4s were not associated with any statistically-significant changes in body weight and GLP-1s produced significant weight loss (-1.6kg, 95% CI -2.8 to -0.4).
+The literature search conducted by CADTH comparing the addition of a third-line medication to metformin and sulfonylurea combination therapy yielded a total of 3 RCTs for DPP-4 inhibitors, 7 for GLP-1 receptor agonists, and 21 for basal insulin (CADTH, 2013b).
+There were no significant differences between the classes as add-on to metformin and sulfonylurea; all drugs produced significant reductions in HbA1c, with basal insulin producing the greatest effect (-1.15%, 95% CI: -1.49%, 0.83%) (See Figure 5 on the following page).
+Basal insulin was associated with a significant increase in body weight (1.9kg, 95% CI: 0.7, 3.0) while DPP-4 inhibitors were not associated with any statistically-significant changes in body weight and GLP-1 receptor agonists produced significant weight loss (-1.6kg, 95% CI: -2.8, -0.4).
 The incidence of long-term diabetes-related complications were not reported in any included study.